Cairo court bans group that helped topple Mubarak

 In an official document released after the ruling, the court did not comment on the specific accusations made against April 6 by the lawyer, Ashraf Saeed.
 But it said the issues raised represented a "real danger".

-"It is necessary to immunize the country from this danger," it said.
+"It is necessary to immunise the country from this danger," it said.

 The lawyer had also accused April 6 of seeking protection from the United States, using media to cause "anarchy" and attacking security institutions - a reference to the storming of the headquarters of Egypt's domestic spying agency in 2011.